Boobs, booze and body paint

 Volunteering at Reading Festival '24

-Across the staff campsite was a scattering of sun kissed noses and cans of cider.
-The stark comparison between our little commune to the vast spread of freshly turned 16 year olds amassing the other camps is almost comical.
-The first day saw them trudging through grass.
+Across the staff campsite was a scattering of sun-kissed noses and cans of cider.
+The stark comparison between our little commune to the vast spread of freshly turned 16-year-olds amassing the other camps is almost comical.
+The first day saw them trudging through the grass.
 Bags hanging from every limb, hunched over and tired.
 In spite of their fatigue, they still crackled with excitement.
 Faint tunes of songs floated from tents and carried through the air.
 Just gone midday and the festival was already edging towards full swing.
-Volunteers saddled themselves with bags that seemed too heavy for the weary travellers to bare.
+Volunteers saddled themselves with bags that seemed too heavy for the weary travellers to bear.
 Tents sprouting from nowhere began to populate the empty field.
-By 11am there was already the beginnings of a stampede.
-Running through the gate to secure a good pitch.
-Almost as quickly as they appeared, the familiar sound of a cans cracking open became the percussive back drop to heated tent discussions.
+By 11 am, there were already the beginnings of a stampede running through the gate to secure a good pitch.
+Almost as quickly as they appeared, the familiar sound of cans cracking open became the percussive backdrop to heated tent discussions.
 Despite the punctual beginning, it wasn’t until the evening that the more explicit behaviour emerged.

-The parade of progressive strides to female empowerment have given us much inspiration for festival body paint.
+The parade of progressive strides to female empowerment has given us much inspiration for festival body paint.
 That’s what it seems like any how.
-I think it’s commendable that such a safe space has been created as to which girls can feel so safe to express themselves.
+I think it’s commendable that such a safe space has been created where girls can feel so safe to express themselves.
 Reclaiming their sexuality in a playful and fun way.
-On the other hand I am left to wonder whether “shag me im easy” scrawled down a young girls leg is in fact the result of female empowerment or in fact a meer play into the male gaze.
+On the other hand, I am left to wonder whether “shag me im easy” scrawled down a young girls leg is in fact the result of female empowerment or in fact a mere play into the male gaze.
 The lines seem hazy.
-Blurred between feminine confidence and naive perception of what it is to be a feminist .
-Amid all the laughter it can be easy to lose sight of the fact these raving festival goers have only just opened their gcse results the previous day.
-The early hours of the morning after the music had just began to get heavier seemed to welcome more and more stumbling feet to medical tents, slumped over in chairs and clutching to stewards in hi vis.
-The vast numbers of seizures , of unresponsive teens and alcohol abuse are startling to sober eyes.
+Blurred between feminine confidence and naive perception of what it is to be a feminist.
+Amid all the laughter, it can be easy to lose sight of the fact that these raving festival goers have only just opened their GCSE results the previous day.
+The early hours of the morning after the music had just begun to get heavier seemed to welcome more and more stumbling feet to medical tents, slumped over in chairs and clutching to stewards in hi vis.
+The vast numbers of seizures, of unresponsive teens and alcohol abuse are startling to sober eyes.

-Reading festival truly provides a chasmic escape.
+Reading Festival truly provides a chasmic escape.
 An opportunity to meet people you would never otherwise have the pleasure of.
-To lose yourself in the music and feel the vibrations corse through your body, emerging in the flailing of limbs to your favourite song.
+To lose yourself in the music and feel the vibrations course through your body, emerging in the flailing of limbs to your favourite song.
 Stimulants have become a firm fixture in “gig culture”.
-Clouds of cannabis hanging to tents and chattering jaws pummelling chewing gum.
+Clouds of cannabis hanging over tents and chattering jaws pummelling chewing gum.
 There is a large acceptance of this.
 The acceptance that “it will happen regardless”.
 This mentality seems to shift labour to the medical sector and security forces as opposed to prevention measures.
-Not only do we have an over worked and over stressed NHS, but we have carried this across to festivals too.
+Not only do we have an overworked and overstressed NHS, but we have carried this across to festivals too.
 On Sunday, the welfare tents seemed to be flooded.
-Some even amassing a crowd of spectators surrounding the entrance, waiting for friends .
+Some even amassing a crowd of spectators surrounding the entrance, waiting for friends.
 It was hard to discern whether these friends were waiting out of concern, obligation or amusement.

 ps reading festival was sick, I simply don't like brushing overdosed teenagers under the category of simply being a British upbringing xx